rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Added %SCORE_PERCENTAGE% replacement token
 * Changed the subject for emails sent from WPSQT
 * Changed the email handler
+* Only loaded the jquery files on a WPSQT page

 = 2.8.2 =